Mbed-TLS/mbedtls/programs/fuzz/campaign/README.md

   `certificatePolicies` (with CPS and userNotice qualifiers) and iPAddress SANs (IPv4 and IPv6), which reach the policy-printing and IP-matching paths that DNS-only certificates never touch.
+- **`dtls_loopback`**: a 4-byte configuration header, no recorded traffic.
+The library drives both endpoints, so the seeds only have to select a configuration.
+- **`psa_aead`**: selector bytes for the algorithm, key shape, operation order, allocation countdown and nonce length.
+One seed per algorithm runs clean (countdown `0xffff`) so an injected run has something to be compared against.

+## Two harnesses that do not take recorded traffic

+`fuzz_dtls_loopback` runs **both** DTLS endpoints in one process and lets the library generate the traffic, with the input choosing only the configuration.
+Every other SSL harness replays bytes at one endpoint and therefore cannot complete a handshake — the Finished MAC covers both peers' randoms — which is why `mbedtls_ssl_handshake_wrapup` is at zero across the whole corpus.
+Anything that needs an established connection lives behind that: the keying-material exporter, the session-cache and ticket **write** paths noted above, renegotiation, post-handshake reads.

+`fuzz_psa_aead` drives the multipart PSA AEAD state machine (setup, set_nonce, set_lengths, update_ad, update, finish) under allocation failure.
+The record layer only calls the one-shot `psa_aead_encrypt`/`decrypt`, so the multipart API and its cleanup paths have no other harness.
+It allocates the tag buffer at exactly the declared size, so a write past the contract lands outside the allocation; and one operation-order bit passes a zero-size ciphertext buffer so the tag is the only allocation `psa_aead_finish()` attempts, which pins down which failure an injected countdown produced.

 See `corpus-manifest.json` for exact per-harness counts and provenance.